airbytehq/airbyte/docs/integrations/sources/intercom.md

 ### Obtain an Intercom access token (Airbyte Open Source)

 To authenticate the connector in **Airbyte Open Source**, you will need to obtain an access token.
-You can follow the steps below to create an Intercom app and generate the token, or refer to the [official Intercom documentation](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token).
+You can follow the setup steps below to create an Intercom app and generate the token.
+For more information on Intercom's authentication flow, refer to the [official documentation](https://developers.intercom.com/building-apps/docs/authentication-types).

 1. Log in to your Intercom account and navigate to the [Developer Hub](https://developers.intercom.com/).
 2. Click **Your apps** in the top-right corner, then click **New app**.
 3. Choose an **App name**, select your Workspace from the dropdown, and click **Create app**.
 4. To set the appropriate permissions, from the **Authentication** tab, click **Edit** in the top right corner and check the permissions you want to grant to the app.
-We recommend only granting **read** permissions.
+We recommend only granting **read** permissions (not **write**).
 Click **Save** when you are finished.
 5. Under the **Access token** header, you will be prompted to regenerate your access token.
 Follow the instructions to do so, and copy the new token.

 <!-- /env:oss -->